Philodendron Gabby is a unique houseplant known for its rare variegated ‘Cream and white’ leaves, making it an ornamental plant gem.

 This plant also produces a flower that has spathe and spadix but is not very good-looking.

 Propagating Philodendron Gabby is a great way to produce multiple plants with variegations at home.

 Therefore, propagation via stem cutting will be your best and safest bet to get multiple plants.

-According to BHG.com, if your mother plant is large enough, take three to five cuttings at one time and let all of the roots in the same container.
+If your mother plant is large enough, take three to five cuttings and let all the roots in the same container.

-Here is how you can propagate your beloved plant through stem cuttings.
+Here is how you can propagate your plant through stem cuttings.

 Step 1: Cut the Stem

-Water the plant a few days before taking the cutting to obtain healthy stems.
+Water the plant a few days before cutting a piece of stem for propagation.